manshour/stochasticity/README.md

 This repository contains the codes needed for estimating time-resolved Drift and Stochasticity in non-stationary timeseries, as introduced in

-"Characterizing Time-Resolved Stochasticity in Non-Stationary Time Series", Rahvar et. al., (2024).
+"Characterizing Time-Resolved Stochasticity in Non-Stationary Time Series", Rahvar et. al., Chaos, Solitons & Fractals 185, 115069 (2024).

 ## Dependencies: